akka/akka/akka-docs/rst/scala/typed-channels.rst

 the syntax of sending, hence the dummy sender which accepts everything and replies never.

-Presupposing three channel references of chainable types, an input value ``a`` and a Future holding such a value, we demonstrate the two basic operations which are well known from untyped actors: tell/! and ask/?.
-The type of the Future returned by the ask operation may seem surprising at first, but as the last line demonstrates, it is built in a way which makes building actor chains very simple.
+Presupposing three channel references of chainable types (and a fourth one for demonstrating multiple reply type), an input value ``a`` and a Future holding such a value, we demonstrate the two basic operations which are well known from untyped actors: tell/! and ask/?.
+The type of the Future returned by the ask operation on ``channelA2`` may seem surprising at first, but keeping track of all possible reply types is necessary to enable sending of replies to other actors which do support all possibilities.
+This is especially handy in situations like the one demonstrated on the last line.
 What the last line does is the following:

 * it asks channelA, which returns a Future